INCF/neurohdf/_sources/cookbook_spatiotempo.txt

 ===================================

-This page introduces NeuroHDF convention for the hierarchical layout of spatio-temporal datasets (datasets with underlying geometry) that can be an element of a *Region*.
-A description of the usage of HDF5 Groups and Dataset nodes is given.
+This page introduces NeuroHDF convention for the hierarchical layout of spatio-temporal datasets (datasets with underlying geometry) that are subnodes of a *Region*.
+The spatial coordinates are referenced relative to the coordinate system defined by the region.

 .. note::
-   For metadata attributes, 0-indexed is the convention (Python convention).
+   For metadata attributes, 0-indexed is the convention (Python convention), different from 1-indexed based conventions (e.g. in Matlab).
-   Matlab uses 1-indexed convention, so the indices need to be incremented by one in Matlab.

 Regular datasets
 ----------------